18 July 2022

 There is a three-step application process:

-- Contact the Primary Supervisor, A/Prof Nicole Tarulevicz, if you have any questions about the project; and
+- Contact the Primary Supervisor, A/Prof Nicole Tarulevicz to discuss your suitability and the project's requirements; and